M.I of Shaft given Natural Frequency for Fixed Shaft and Uniformly Distributed Load Solution

 Variables Used

-Acceleration due to Gravity - (Measured in Meter per Square Second) - Acceleration due to Gravity is acceleration gained by an object because of gravitational force.
+Acceleration due to Gravity - (Measured in Meter per Square Second) - Acceleration due to Gravity is the rate of change of velocity of an object under the influence of gravitational force, affecting natural frequency of free transverse vibrations.

 STEP 1: Convert Input(s) to Base Unit